Kiss Me Hello

 “No!
 That’s not what I—” Sid fell silent.
-What did she expect him to do, if he wasn’t going to take the horses with him?
+What did she expect him to do, if he didn’t plan to take the horses with him?
 “Will the SPCA come get them, or animal control?”

 That deep voice held a chill, one that had Sid twisting around to peer at him over her shoulder.
 “Put down to what?”

 “Don’t be an ass.
 They’ve wandered off from somebody’s property.
-They’re merely stray, and need to be taken home.”
+They’re merely strays, and need to be taken home.”

 “I’m not so sure of that, but let’s find them somewhere to put up overnight, and we can argue the details where Daisy and Buttercup can’t hear us.
 Come along.”